Global training solutions for engineers creating the world's electronics

 Static cast

 static_cast<T> is the first cast you should attempt to use.
-It is called static because the C++ standard requires compilers to validate static_casts at compile-time.
+This type of cast is called static because the C++ standard requires compilers to validate static_casts at compile-time.
 If the compiler cannot resolve the type conversion as valid, then it won't compile.
-The T is a type name such as int, a class name or struct.
+The T is a type name such as int, a class name, or a struct name.

-In many cases, explicitly stating static_cast<T> isn't necessary, but it's important to note that the T(something) syntax may be equivalent to (T)something (see ISO-IEC-14882-2011 section 5.2.3) and should be avoided (more on that later).
-A T(something, something_else) (i.e. two or more arguments) is safe, and guaranteed to call a constructor.
-With C++11 you may also safely use uniform initialization of the form T{something}.
+In many cases, explicitly stating static_cast<T> isn't necessary.
+Still, it's important to note that the T(something) syntax may be equivalent to (T)something (see ISO-IEC-14882-2011 section 5.2.3) and should be avoided (more on that later).
+A T(something, something_else) (i.e., two or more arguments) is safe and guaranteed to call a constructor.
+With C++11, you may also safely use uniform initialization of the form T{something}.

 Const cast

-You should not use the const_cast<T> operator to override a constant variable's constant status directly.
+It would be best not to use the const_cast operator to directly override a constant variable's constant status.

 const_cast also works similarly on volatile, though that's less common.